 The Modified American Plan, sometimes abbreviated as MAP in hotel listings, means that the quoted rate includes two meals a day, including breakfast and either lunch or dinner.
-In the Modified American plan, these meals are provided on site and normally they are furnished in the hotel dining room.
+In the Modified American plan, these meals are provided on site, and they usually are furnished in the hotel dining room.

 Some hotels offer guests the option of being on the American Plan, a Modified American Plan, or paying a la carte for food consumed in their facility.
-Travelers choosing a hotel in a remote location where there are not many restaurants — or none at all — are best served by choosing a hotel that offers at least a Modified American plan.
+Travelers choosing a hotel in a remote location where there are not many restaurants—or none at all—are best served by selecting a hotel that offers at least a Modified American plan.

 What are the Advantages of the Modified American Dining Plan?